 It is not uncommon for lawyers to be subject to restrictive covenants.
 Our team has experience in dealing with circumstances such as this and we will factor it into your transition programme.
 If you would like to discuss the matter, please get in touch.

 As an Excello Lawyer, your Professional Indemnity insurance will be covered by us.
 We currently have PII cover of £15m

 You will need all the basics required for self-employment i.e. a computer (laptop or desktop with a Windows operating system), printer, scanner, phone and non-branded stationery.
 Our team can help you to source the equipment that you need and will introduce you to suppliers who offer discounted rates to Excello lawyers.

 You will need to have a Microsoft Office package and anti-virus software, which we can help you source.
 All other technology is provided through our cloud-based systems – full training is given on each element as part of our induction programme.

 Your post will be received by one of our offices in London, Liverpool, Leeds and Chester.
 Post is opened daily and is scanned and emailed to the relevant lawyer on the same day.
 We have facilities to centrally send and receive faxes – the latter and scanned and emailed to lawyers as received.

 Excello Law is about collaborative working.
 This way, our lawyers and our clients benefit from an unrivalled range of skills and experience.
-We operate a referral incentive scheme that promotes peer referrals; in fact, in 2016, 42% of the files opened by Excello lawyers came from internal referrals.
+We operate a referral incentive scheme that promotes peer referrals; in fact, over 40% of the files opened by Excello lawyers came from internal referrals.

 Our success, and that of our lawyers, is based on teamwork; we encourage our lawyers to get to know each other and we host regional lunches, practice get-togethers and national conferences to facilitate our strong team ethos.
 We organise an optional social calendar, which includes annual summer and Christmas parties.
 Our office network encourages team working and interaction between lawyers.